If you have questions about the application process, please consult the Application FAQ

 Do HCP students receive the same MS degree as full-time students?

 Yes; HCP students are granted the same privileges, rights, and responsibilities and receive the same degree as full-time students.
-There is no HCP designation on the diploma or transcript.
+There is no HCP designation on the diploma.

 May I attend classes on campus, even if they are offered online?